 Through the use of AR to assist with field maintenance can remarkably reduce the cost of repairs and the numerous errors across the board.
-As time goes on, AR guidance will continue growing and assist anyone in performing complex tasks without specialist guidance (p.
+As time goes on, AR guidance will continue growing and help anyone perform complex tasks without specialist guidance (p.
 51).

 Float can also attest to a large amount of training interest in mobile technologies and apps.
-Float has designed and developed a number of apps, experiences, and technologies that are to be used by service members for a variety of use cases.
-We’ve completed some really fantastic research projects in the space and have been impressed by for the forward-thinking our clients have shown.
+Float has designed and developed several apps, experiences, and technologies are to be used by service members for a variety of use cases.
+We’ve completed some fantastic research projects in the space and have been impressed by for the forward-thinking our clients have shown.

 We envisioned a bold and futuristic tool to approach augmenting an operational environment by creating a personal assistant prototype.
-This prototype can assist with three primary use cases: 1) location assistance, 2) environmental signifiers (such as OCR, real-time text translation, and numerical mask identification), and 3) personal identification assistance via face recognition.
+This prototype can assist with three primary use cases: 1) location help, 2) environmental signifiers (such as OCR, real-time text translation, and numerical mask identification), and 3) personal identification help via face recognition.
 Need more info?
 It was covered in the CTTSO View book here (p.
 67).

 Float had the great privilege to create an application to assist military members to adjust to the civilian life once their terms were over.
 The Transition Assistance Program (TAP) Mobile App, this xAPI app aids military service members in making plans and establishing goals for success in noncombatant life.
-TAP will allow returning troops and their counselors to track their progress with more than 200 personalized tasks which must be completed.
-As an example, the app offers a geolocation feature which will help service members find nearby wellness services as well as institutions for education, careers, training, and entrepreneurship.
-Push notifications can be enabled to remind the user to complete the assigned tasks on schedule.
-TAP was developed for Android and iOS devices.
+TAP will allow returning troops and their counselors to track their progress with over 200 personalized tasks it must complete.
+As an example, the app offers a geolocation feature which will help service members find nearby wellness services and institutions for education, careers, training, and entrepreneurship.
+It can enable push notifications to remind the user to complete the assigned tasks on schedule.
+They developed tAP for Android and iOS devices.

 These are just a few examples of how the Space and Defense Industries are using mobile learning to their advantage.
 What do you think?
 Is mobile technology made for the modern military?
 What sorts of efforts have you seen in creating great mobile tools for defense, space, and related fields?